bbc/tams/docs/adr/0035-fine-grained-auth.md

 This combination of options provides a good balance of well defined behaviour and flexibility.
 It facilitates both interoperability and integration with existing auth systems and workflows.
+The choice of Option 3b does not preclude the solution developed being implemented as described in Option 3a.
 The choice of Option 4b allows for us to experiment with, and refine our approach to fine-grained auth.
 Once our approach is mature, we may wish to consider migrating to Option 4c to provide a more efficient solution.